valerioformato/nsl-readthedocs/docs/source/selections/basic-concepts.rst

    Uniformity and shared knowledge is generally a good thing, but comes at the expense of analysis independence.
    This is a really important subject, but it's best discussed elsewhere :)

+As shown in the previous example the most common selections types used in almost every analysis are already implemented and can be parametrized in order to maintain flexibility.
+The existing selections should allow to express at least 90% of all "classic" analyses while the remaining 10% can be covered defining custom selections.
+However this is a more advanced topic which is covered later on in this guide.